marcoslucianops/DeepStream-Yolo/README.md

   deepstream-app -c deepstream_app_config.txt
   ```

 **NOTE**: NVIDIA recommends at least 500 images to get a good accuracy.
-On this example, I used 1000 images to get better accuracy (more images = more accuracy).
+On this example, I recommend to use 1000 images to get better accuracy (more images = more accuracy).
 Higher `INT8_CALIB_BATCH_SIZE` values will result in more accuracy and faster calibration speed.
 Set it according to you GPU memory.
-This process can take a long time.
+This process may take a long time.

 ##